engrmahabub/wee/syntax/syntax.md

 * Constructors and methods can be overloaded using multiple dispatch;
 * Constructors and methods can be overwritten in other modules;

-## Inheritance and Polymorphism
+## Using Modules

-Can be done at module level.
-Wee do not have classes, it has only user defined types.
-However doing an explicit design you can create a type hierarchy similar to OOP.
+Wee do not have classes.
+However doing an explicit design you can create a type hierarchy similar to OOP using module encapsulation, user defined types and methods.

-We can define a new type based on existing type using symbol "=".
+Users can define new types based on existing types using symbol "=".
 This will inherit all methods of the original type, including the constructor.

-We can create new methods and a new constructor.
+After this you can create new methods and a new constructor in your module.
 The new constructor can call the super constructor explicit.
 Nothing is implicit in Wee.

 Using this technique, one module can extend user defined types in any other module, including the core library modules.
 So Wee is a modular language.

 **Read Next:** [Composite Types](composite.md)